 Figure: Left Temporal Glioblastoma Multiforme

 This type of tumor arises from the meninges; membranes that surround the brain and spinal cord.
 The majority of these tumors are benign grow very slowly, and may never require any treatment.
 If treatment becomes necessary, open surgery has long been considered as the standard choice.
-These recommendations have been changed since introduction of stereotactic radiosurgery as a noninvasive treatment alternative for these tumors.
+These recommendations have been changed since the introduction of stereotactic radiosurgery as a noninvasive treatment alternative for these tumors.
 With 95% / 5-year control rate and low complication rate, radiosurgery is the new “gold standard” treatment for meningiomas.
-Moreover, in the publication by Colombo et al. (Neurosurgery, 2009) it was described that the use of the CyberKnife expanded indications for radiosurgery to include more that 30% of patients that could not have been treated with framed-based radiosurgery systems (e.g. LINAC, gamma knife).
+Moreover, in the publication by Colombo et al. (Neurosurgery, 2009) it was described that the use of the CyberKnife expanded indications for radiosurgery to include more than 30% of patients that could not have been treated with framed-based radiosurgery systems (e.g. LINAC, gamma knife).

 Acoustic neuromas are benign tumors of the VIII cranial nerve; the vestibulocochlear nerve.
 The typical location is the angle between the cerebellum and the pons in the posterior fossa.
 Symptoms include hearing loss or deafness, tinnitus, a loss of balance, but unilateral hearing loss usually is the most common symptom present at the time of diagnosis.
 Rarely are acoustic neuromas associated with Neurofibromatosis Type II; a rare genetic condition.
 Patients with Neurofibromatosis Type II develop tumors on both auditory nerves.
 Treatment depends on the tumor size, age, and clinical status of the patient.
 The goal is to eliminate the tumor while preserving neurological function.
 If surgery is necessary, BNA surgeons have options to offer to patients, including microsurgical removal or stereotactic radiosurgery.